Main Page Content

 Fellows, Interns, Graduate/Teaching/Research Assistants

 Up to full tuition for a semester may be waived for any enrolled graduate student holding an appointment as a fellow or intern.
 Graduate students employed as graduate assistants, teaching assistants or research assistants must be employed on a 25 percent equivalent full-time basis to qualify for up to full waiver of tuition.
 Where employed on a less than 25 percent equivalent full-time basis, waiver of tuition is limited on a pro-rated portion of the full tuition charge.
-Questions concerning appointment of fellows, interns, graduate assistants, teaching assistants, and research assistants should be directed to the Office of Academic Affairs, (585) 395-2524.
+Questions concerning appointment of fellows, interns, graduate assistants, teaching assistants, and research assistants should be directed to the department for whom you work as an assistant.

 Note: Use of waivers does not constitute as a payment on the student account.
 In order to receipt a student bill, the appropriate payment for the remaining balance is required.
 Submission of a waiver WILL NOT receipt the bill.